"I couldn't wait to see what happened

 “Yeah, I found them, but records can be doctored.
 Not that you didn’t show an impressive level of skill pluggin’ in that power cord.
 Now you two are pickin’ out a computer like itsa Ouija board.
 Can’t wait to see what’s next.”

-I lifted my hands to hold up between those two, or I tried to, but something tugged my fingers back to the computer.
+Rayen lifted her hands to hold up between those two, or she tried to, but something tugged her fingers back to the computer.

-Then I caught a swooshing noise outside in the hallway.
+Then she caught a swooshing noise outside in the hallway.

-I glanced over in time to see black wings flapping.
+Rayen had glanced over in time to see black wings flapping.
 What would that thing morph into next?
 And would it stay outside this room?
-Even if it only wanted me, would it harm Gabby or Tony if they got in the way?
+Even if it only wanted her, would it harm Gabby or Tony if they got in the way?

-I had to get out of here and draw the beast-bird away, then figure out how to not get caught again.
-Something told me I’d only been lucky last time, but I couldn’t stay here and be the reason these two got hurt.
+Time had run out.
+Rayen had to get out of here and draw the beast-bird away, then figure out how to not get caught again.
+Something told her she’d only been lucky to escape it the last time, but she couldn’t stay here and be the reason these two got hurt.